ChenSizhe13893461199/AMPLiT/README.md

 **Notes:**

-Some old laptops may struggle to operate AMPidentifier 2.0 because of memory limitations (Intel i7-10875H CPU or better processor is recommended).
+Some old laptops may struggle to operate AMPLiT because of memory limitations (Intel i7-10875H CPU or better processor is recommended).
 In addition, you can also copy the codes and run AMPidentifier 2.0 on the Jupyter viewer deployed on the high-performance server (e.g. CPU: Xeon(R) Gold 6430, GPU: RTX 4090, RAM: 120GB).

 We are preparing a detailed tutorial for both AMPidentifier 1.0 and AMPidentifier 2.0 (will be available soon).
 Please don't hesitate to contact us if you have any suggestions.
 Thank you for your attention.